 Not all the CD terms offer competitive rates.
 The most competitive rates are the three-month, six-month, and the one-year terms.
 The two-year and three-year terms have interest rates much lower than the other terms.
 Regular CDs require $5,000 to open.
 The IRA CDs require $2,000 to open.
 The only fees are if you withdraw the money before the maturity date.

 First Tech savings and checking accounts do not have monthly fees.
-The is no minimum balance required to keep in the account to waive the monthly fees.
+There is no minimum balance required to keep in the account to waive the monthly fees.
 These accounts are free.

-The CDs offered through First Tech offer competitive interest rates.
+The CDs offered through First Tech offer good interest rates.
 The terms range from six-month to 60-month terms.
-Each of the terms earns rates competitive with other online CDs.
-Each term only requires $500 to open.
+Each of the terms earns rates slightly lower than other online CDs.
+Each traditional CD term requires $500 to open.